Maybe it’s the ninth inning of a baseball game during girls’ night out. Maybe you’re just about to fall asleep. And then, you’ve got to pee. Again.

 When should I see a doctor about my frequent urination?

-How do I stop frequent urination?
+How to stop frequent urination

 - Avoiding drinking fluids before bed